-There’s a lot of annoying “Instagram browsing” clogging Kyoto’s famed Nishiki Market shops hawking cherry blossom salt, barrels of purple pickles, and takoyaki (fried octopus balls).
-But step off the bustling main drag and into this legendary knife shop to discover a rarefied world of chefs deliberating over blue steel boning knives with magnolia handles or 12 inch Japanese alloy with rosewood and water buffalo horn.
-The tiny shop is chock full of handmade blades and cutting utensils gleaming like evidence behind glass cases.
-But it’s principally known for its custom made knives, especially popular with lefties.
+There’s a lot of tourists Instagram-browsing in Kyoto’s famed Nishiki Market shops, which hawk salt-pickled cherry blossoms, barrels of other pickled vegetables, and takoyaki (fried octopus balls).
+But step off the bustling main drag and into this legendary knife shop to discover a rarefied world of chefs deliberating over blue steel boning knives with magnolia handles, or 12-inch Japanese alloy with rosewood and water buffalo horn.
+The tiny shop is chockful of handmade blades and cutting utensils gleaming like evidence behind glass cases.
+But Aritsugu is principally known for its custom-made knives, especially popular with lefties.
 The shop will also engrave your name or initials on your blade for free via the revolving whetstone behind the counter.